WISS-UIFZ-2325-004-EAGLES/.github/profile/README.md

 # Welcome! 🎉

-Welcome to the repository of Kei, Ibrahim, and Florian! 🚀

 ## About Us ℹ️

 We are students at WISS, embarking on a journey to obtain our Vocational Diploma in IT.
 This repository is a testament to our shared commitment to learning, collaboration, and accountability. 📚💻